-Therefore, in the legends of Janus, we find mixed up with other things derived from an entirely different source, statements not only in regard to his being the 'Father of the world,' but also his being 'the inventor of ships,' 506 which plainly has been borrowed from the history of Noah, and therefore, the remarkable way in which he is represented in the figure here presented to the reader may confidently be concluded to have been primarily suggested by the history of the great Diluvian patriarch, whose integrity in his two-fold life is so particularly referred to in the Scripture, where it is said, 'Noah was just a man and perfect in his generations' (Gen. 6:9) that is, in his life before the Flood, and in his life after it.
+Therefore, in the legends of Janus, we find mixed up with other things derived from an entirely different source, statements not only in regard to his being the "Father of the world," but also his being "the inventor of ships,"506 which plainly has been borrowed from the history of Noah and therefore, the remarkable way in which he is represented in the figure here presented to the reader may confidently be concluded to have been primarily suggested by the history of the great Diluvian patriarch, whose integrity in his two-fold life is so particularly referred to in the Scripture where it is said, "Noah was a just man and perfect in his generations" (Gen. 6:9), that is, in his life before the Flood and in his life after it.
 The whole mythology of Greece and Rome, as well as Asia, is full of the history and deeds of Noah, which it is impossible to misunderstand.
-In India, the god Vishnu, 'the Preserver,' who is celebrated as having miraculously preserved one right-eous family at the time when the world was drowned, not only has the story of Noah wrought up with his legend, but is called by his very name.
-Vishnu is just the Sanscrit form of the Chaldee 'Ishnuh...the man Noah' or the 'Man of rest.'507 In the case of Indra, the 'king of the gods,' and god of rain, which is evidently only another form of the same god, the name is found in the precise form of
+In India the god Vishnu, "the Preserver," who is celebrated as having miraculously preserved one righteous family at the time when the world was drowned, not only has the story of Noah wrought up with his legend, but is called by his very name.
+Vishnu is just the Sanscrit form of the Chaldee "Ish-nuh...the man Noah" or the "Man of rest."507